IBM/charts/repo/ibm-helm/ibm-itxa-prod.md

 #### Specifying the proper database driver

 The jdbc jars are bundled in the image "itxa-resources".
 These jars will be available in the ITXA containers at location /ibm/resources.
+So now, customer does not need to upload jars either in S3 Object or store in NFS Share.

 Populate following fields in values.yaml to use these jdbc jars present inside the containers.
 a.
 Set global.resourcesInit.enabled to true.
 b.
 Provide image name and tag for "itxa-resources".
 c.
 Comment the following fields for S3 storage:
 ```
    #global.database.s3host